Table of contents

 The Cloud Maturity Model (CMM) typically assists enterprises in multiple ways:

-- Understand the cloud maturity model from both the consumer and service provider’s perspective
+- Understand the cloud maturity model from the consumer and service provider’s perspective.

-- Define goals and develop a cloud strategy
+- Define goals and develop a cloud assessment.

-- Determine target maturity levels to enable use-cases for the cloud in line with business objectives
+- Determine target maturity levels to enable use cases for the cloud security maturity model that is in line with business objectives.

-- Develop clear roadmap projects that boost maturity levels of all cloud optimization capabilities and domains to realize the implementation of desired use-cases
+- Develop straightforward roadmap projects that boost the maturity levels of all cloud optimization capabilities and domains, enabling the implementation of desired use cases.

-- Plan focused investment towards attaining maturity levels to cloud capabilities and cloud optimization.
+- The plan focused on investment towards attaining maturity levels in cloud capabilities and cloud optimization.

-- Manage priorities pertaining to cloud adoption and cloud computing infrastructure
+- Manage priorities about cloud adoption and cloud computing infrastructure.

 Useful Link: Best Practices that Lead to Good Cloud Governance